Zegocover/SWE-hiring-exercise/front-end/README.md

 1. Create a private repo using the repo template.
 2. Tackle the test.
 3. Push the code to _your_ repo.
-Do not push code to the public zego repository
+Do not push code to the public zego repository.
 4. Add us (@htmlene, @2014klee, @danyal-zego, @bogdangoie and @cypherlou) as collaborators and tag us to review.
 5. Notify your TA so they can chase the reviewers.